sig-gis/SEPAL-CEO/docs/module-4.rst

 At the heart of the analysis is the implementation of an unbiased area estimator.
 Different estimators can be implemented to assess accuracy.
 In the next part, you will use a stratified estimation since you have a sample stratified by the discrete map classes.

 Part 2.
-Preparing your CEO collected data for analysis in SEPAL (optional)
+[Optional] Preparing your CEO collected data for analysis in SEPAL
 ---------------------------------------------------------------------------

 1. Open the .csv file you downloaded from Collect Earth Online in Exercise 4.2 Part 3.
 It will probably have a name like “ceo-project-name-sample-data-yyyy-mm-dd.csv”.